jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## College
 I tried to become a medical doctor first.
 It took two years before I figured out that I wouldn't be a good one.
 By then, all of my pre-med requirements were completed, but a sunk cost is a sunk cost.
 A bit more thoughtfully, I changed my major to Computer Science.

 At the time CS students were required to choose a concentration, mine was Computer Networking.
-I discovered that I enjoyed reading IETF RFCs [^1] -- _yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat client [^2] and hung out on [EFnet](https://en.wikipedia.org/wiki/EFnet).
+I discovered that I enjoyed reading IETF RFCs [^1] -- _yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat client [^2], moderated `#linux` and `#java` on [EFnet](https://en.wikipedia.org/wiki/EFnet), and chatted with the various colorful and shadowy characters that hung out there.
 Then the internet became important, so it seems to have worked out.

-I also worked for Mr. Bruce Williams who ran IT for the Computer Science department.
+When I wasn't studying or goofing off, I also worked for Mr. Bruce Williams who ran IT for the Computer Science department.
 I got to build Windows NT servers, make CAT5 cables, and tinker with networks, which was far more fun than it should have been for a part-time job.
 I had no doubt that I would be a network admin or sysadmin after graduating.
 Whups!

 ## Work
 Instead, I spent the first decade of my career as a software developer.
 This was around the time of Y2K, the dot com boom, and when Java was James Gosling and Sun Microsystems.
 Object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, learned how to refactor [^3], and tried to program pragmatically [^4].

-The next decade was much tougher on me.

-I ran a one-person LLC, which taught me about sales, business administration, and the power of the [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product), but it ultimately turned out to be a sort of failed experiment.
+In the 2010s, I ran a one-person LLC, which taught me about sales, business administration, and the power of the [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product), but it ultimately turned out to be a sort of failed experiment.
 Data and DevOps came next, and my eyes opened to how some problems in security could be solved with platform engineering.

  _After a friendly shove forward from COVID_, I now get to work on security engineering full-time.
 Not quite sure how I pulled that off.